suraj-nair-1/Vision/Readme.md

 Suraj Nair

-An Application build on Predix that ingests video/image data - and explores applications of computer vision to this data.
+An application built on Predix that ingests video/image data - and explores applications of computer vision to this data.